michigandaily/piping-bag/README.md

 ## Deployment

 Create a configuration file (e.g. `pipe.config.js`).
-The file should have a `deployment` property that outlines the necessary parameters needed to upload to AWS Lambda
+The file should have a `deployment` property that outlines the necessary parameters needed to upload to AWS Lambda.

 ```javascript
 // pipe.config.js